Nathan-Wrpt/Movie-recommendation-algorithm-TPS/README.md

 ## Project Presentation

 This project was made for the C programming course at the [**Telecom Physique Strasbourg**](https://www.telecom-physique.fr/) engineering school.
-The goal was to create a movie recommendation algorithm based on a the [**Netflix Prize dataset**](https://academictorrents.com/details/9b13183dc4d60676b773c9e2cd6de5e5542cee9a).
+The goal was to create a movie recommendation algorithm based on the [**Netflix Prize dataset**](https://academictorrents.com/details/9b13183dc4d60676b773c9e2cd6de5e5542cee9a).

 ---